Amerant Bank Review 2022: Flexibility in Banking and High Rates

 - Extended customer service hours of 7 a.m. to 8 p.m.
 EST Monday to Friday, and 8 a.m. to 5 p.m. on Saturday and Sunday

 - Regional bank with limited locations

-Amerant Bank first opened in 1979 as Commercebank, N.A. in South Florida and has grown to nearly $8 billion in assets over the past 41 years.
-With 25 branch locations, a loan processing center in New York and an online and mobile banking suite, Amerant provides a dynamic banking experience.
+Amerant Bank first opened in 1979 as Commercebank, N.A. in South Florida and has grown to nearly $8 billion in assets over the past 43 years.
+With 24 branch locations serving south Florida and Houston, a loan processing center in New York and an online and mobile banking suite, Amerant provides a dynamic banking experience.